yottaawesome/lazy-foo-sdl2/README.md

-# lazy-foo-sdl2
+# Lazy Foo' Productions' SDL2 tutorial

-My in-development walkthrough of Lazy Foo' Production's [SDL2 tutorial](https://lazyfoo.net/tutorials/SDL/index.php).
+My in-development walkthrough of Lazy Foo' Productions' [SDL2 tutorial](https://lazyfoo.net/tutorials/SDL/index.php).
+All code that has been copied remains the copyright of Lazy Foo' Productions, and is simply reproduced here as part of my learning process.